A topic from the subject of Biochemistry in Chemistry.

 Continue to observe the Elodea sprig at regular intervals (e.g., every 5 or 10 minutes).

-Record any changes in the sprig\'s appearance, such as the formation of bubbles, the movement of chloroplasts, or changes in leaf color.
+Record any changes in the sprig's appearance, such as the number of bubbles produced, the movement of chloroplasts, or changes in leaf color.
+Note the location of bubble production on the leaves.

 6. Stop the Timer: